Using cgroups for resource control

 You need to configure:

-• The global root (mount point) for the cgroups hierarchy on the DSS Linux host.
-On recent Linux systems this is typically /sys/fs/cgroup (on earlier systems e.g. RedHat 6, it might be /cgroup)
+• The global root (mount point) for the cgroups hierarchy on the host.
+On most Linux systems this is /sys/fs/cgroup, unless customized by the administrator.

 • For each cgroup (which can also refer to some variables), the limits to apply.
 Refer to Linux cgroups documentation for available limits.